upcloo/upcloo-wordpress-plugin/wp-upcloo/readme.txt

 = How you can get access to UpCloo =

-You have to contact us, please see the main website at: www.upcloo.com
+You just have to signup at www.upcloo.com

 = How we can send issues, requests and other problems =